 There is a strong Muslim population in both countries with a healthy sense of integration with the Christian communities.
 Bulgaria has the highest number of mosques in any capital city in Europe.
 In Romania, Muslims are also very welcome comprising about 2% of the country’s population.
 There are many active mosques, some of which have historic links.
 In both Bulgaria and Romania, most large supermarkets sell halal products; similarly, many restaurants have menus with halal food featured.
 During Ramadan, many shops open at specific hours.

 What sort of climate exists in Bulgaria and Romania?

 The climate is temperate although continental.
 There are four distinct seasons with spring weather producing stunning flowers.
-Summers are hot and quite humid whilst autumn is pleasantly mild turning into a short, mild winter.
+Summers are dry, and hot and quite humid whilst autumn is pleasantly mild turning into a short, mild winter.

 What is the crime rate like in Bulgaria or Romania?

 Crime figures in both these countries are low compared with many European cities.
 Whilst they are renowned for being two of the safest countries in which to live in Europe, security on campus is also provided, together with relevant contact information, in the unlikely event you have a difficulty.